zjturner/creduce-windows/README.md

 that needs them, it will always just re-download them same as it did in the earlier step.

+**Important**: As of this writing, LLVM miscompiles with VS 2019.
+Please make sure you are using 2015 or 2017.

 1. Clone LLVM: `(src) $ git clone https://github.com/llvm/llvm-project.git`.
 2. Make a build directory: `(src) $ mkdir llvm-build && cd llvm-build`
 3. Configure the build.